Explanation of the process for a succession and profiles of the candidates to replace Peter Robinson as First Minister of Northern Ireland.

 The resignation of Peter Robinson has precipitated another crisis in Northern Ireland Politics, with the Belfast Telegraph speaking of the UK and Irish government’s embarking on a “rescue mission” to prevent the collapse of the power sharing institutions.

 In September, Left Foot Forward reported on Mr Wilson’s embarrassment at a leaked memo in which he was alleged to have called for £370 million in cuts in Northern Ireland’s spending.

 Northern Ireland now stands in a fragile state.
 The weeks to come will plot Northern Ireland’s course for many years to come.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.